juju-solutions/layer-apache-flume-kafka/README.md

 action:

     juju run-action kafka/0 write-topic topic=<topic_name> data="This is a test"

-> **Note**: The above assumes Juju 2.0 or greater.
-If using an earlier version of Juju, the syntax is `juju action do kafka/0 write-topic <action-args>`.

 To verify these messages are being stored into HDFS, SSH to the `flume-hdfs` unit, locate an event, and cat it: